danielbodnar/awesome-stars/BY-LANG.md

 - [jellydn/playwright-crawler-demo](https://github.com/jellydn/playwright-crawler-demo) - This template is a production ready boilerplate for developing with `PlaywrightCrawler`.
 Use this to bootstrap your projects using the most up-to-date code.
 - [chinayin-docker/playwright](https://github.com/chinayin-docker/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.  playwright.dev
 - [ianwalter/playwright-container](https://github.com/ianwalter/playwright-container) - A GitHub Action / Docker image for Playwright, the browser automation library
 - [JacobLinCool/playwright-docker](https://github.com/JacobLinCool/playwright-docker) - Playwright Docker Images.
-(ARMv7, ARMv8, x64) x (Chromium, Firefox, WebKit, Chrome, Edge)
+(Ubuntu, Alpine) x (ARMv8, x64) x (Chromium, Firefox, WebKit, Chrome, Edge)
 - [ttruong11/jenkins-as-code](https://github.com/ttruong11/jenkins-as-code) - A repository for jenkins as code.
 This is meant to bootstrap a brand new jenkins installation within a docker container setup.
 Comes complete with custom plugins and themes
 - [jenkinsci/docker-inbound-agents](https://github.com/jenkinsci/docker-inbound-agents) - Jenkins docker inbound agents with tools built in.
 - [BrainTwister/docker-devel-env](https://github.com/BrainTwister/docker-devel-env) - Fast, reproducible, and portable software development environments